7 Easy Solutions on How to Remove Rust Stains from Tiles

 Step-by-Step Instructions:

-5. Scrub gently with a soft cloth or sponge.
+5. Wipe with a soft cloth and rinse thoroughly

 While vinegar is effective and less expensive than commercial cleaners, it should be used with caution on natural stone tiles like marble, travertine, or limestone, as it may cause etching on these surfaces.
 Always test in an inconspicuous area first.